WeWeb AI Review: What Works and What Doesn't

 WeWeb AI can generate workflows.
 It knows when to use if-then statements, understands pass-through conditions, and even adds comments to explain its actions.
 That’s good.

-The challenge is that it prefers to use Javascript in some places, creates dozens of single use variables and fails if the workflow is complex.
+The challenge is that it prefers to use Javascript in some places, creates dozens of single-use variables, and fails on complex logic.

 And once it creates a workflow, you still need to double-check what it did or make minor modifications.